Farzinkh/sockettool/README.md

 5. `python Hotspot_terminal.py s -p 65432`

- - downloaded file will be accessible in Data folder move it to whereever you want
+ - Downloaded files will be accessible in DATA folder move it to whereever you want
+ - For sending files just place them in SEND folder

 6. `exit`